 Transgender men and women are recognized and accepted in many Islamic cultures around the world.
 In fact, the idea of a man or woman identifying as a member of the opposite gender is more likely to be accepted than that of a man or woman expressing sexual desire for someone of their own gender.

 As early as 1988, gender reassignment surgery was declared acceptable under Islamic law by scholars at Egypt’s Al-Azhar, the world’s oldest Islamic university.
 In Iran, in 1987, Ayatollah Khomeini declared transgender surgical operations allowable.
 The basis for this attitude of acceptance is the belief that a person is born transgender but chooses to be homosexual, making homosexuality a sin.
 Nevertheless, many transgender Muslims after reassignment surgery suffer rejection, socially and culturally, in their own communities due to their remaining in their place of origin.
 If one is unable to relocate to another region where they are not known, they often suffer verbal and physical violence.

 There is no formal ordination process in Islam.
 Worship is most often led by imams who have completed extensive theological studies and have proven themselves strong leaders.
-Female and LGBT imams now hold leadership roles in many communities, including Unity Mosques.
-Imam Daayiee Abdullah, founder and ED of MECCA Institute, Ani Zonneveld, founder and ED of MPV, and Imam Amina Wadud an independent Islamic scholar, are three of the most prominent Muslim leaders working for LGBT inclusion today.
+Female and LGBTQ imams now hold leadership roles in many communities, including Unity Mosques.
+Imam Daayiee Abdullah, founder of MECCA Institute, Ani Zonneveld, founder MPV and Amina Wadud, an independent Islamic scholar, are three of the most prominent American Muslim leaders working for LGBTQ inclusion today.

 Islamic Society of North America